demisto/content/Packs/GenericWebhook/Integrations/GenericWebhook/README.md

 The response is an array containing an object with the created incident metadata, such as the incident ID.

 ## Security
 - We recommend using the authorization header, as described below, to validate the requests sent from your app.
-Not using it may lead to exposure for incidents created from non expected requests.
+If you do not use this header it might result in incident creation from unexpected requests.
-- To validate an incident request creation, you can use the Username/Password integration parameters for one of the following:
+- To validate an incident request creation you can use the *Username/Password* integration parameters for one of the following:
      * Basic authentication
      * Verification token given in a request header, by setting the username to `_header:<HEADER-NAME>` and the password to be the header value.